 Enabling the continued creation of world class visitor destinations within our forest estate will require us to focus on strengthening our collaboration, engagement, and partnerships with key stakeholders.
-We also need to identify priority site locations and develop site masterplans, to identify our priority areas for future visitor destinations.
+We also need to identify priority site locations and develop site masterplans for future visitor destinations.